ASPPH/bootstrap-aspph/site/content/docs/4.3/layout/overview.md

 // Large devices (desktops, less than 1200px)
 @media (max-width: 1199.98px) { ... }

-// Extra large devices (large desktops)
-// No media query since the extra-large breakpoint has no upper bound on its width
 {{< /highlight >}}

 {{< callout info >}}